Top 5 Best Practices of Successful Content Creators

 3. Pay Attention to the Quality AND Quantity of Your Content

 All the best content creators worth their dime know that there is a balance between quantity and quality.
 If you post killer content but don’t do it often enough, chances are you’ll lose the interest of your current audience, while completely losing potential followers to other more agile, social-media-savvy brands.
 Doing it too often isn’t helpful either; you’ll just end up wasting time and resources over posts that are unlikely to be seen as often.
-So in planning your content calendar, don’t forget to take frequency into consideration.
+So when building your content creation process and planning your content calendar, don’t forget to take frequency into consideration.
 (Read more about optimizing your social media.)

 4. Understand Your KPIs